BeOne-PL/promena-sample/README.md

 They use [`promena-file-activemq-predefined-rendition`](./image/promena-file-activemq-predefined-rendition) Promena image with [`promena-connector-activemq`](https://gitlab.office.beone.pl/promena/promena-alfresco/tree/master/connector/alfresco-promena-connector-activemq) connector module and [`promena-communication-file`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/communication/file) communication module that were described in one of the previous sections, [`converter-libreoffice`](https://gitlab.office.beone.pl/promena/promena-transformer-converter-libreoffice) and [`converter-imagemagick`](https://gitlab.office.beone.pl/promena/promena-transformer-converter-imagemagick) transformers for renditions.

+## Image
+Folder [`image`](./image) contains several examples of projects that provide Promena Docker image for this guide.
+Open their `pom.xml` files to see some inclusions of modules and transformers.

 ## Constructing transformation
 A transformation can be constructed in two ways:
 * Without any dependency: